ajaypendyala/Library_Rails_App/README.md

    i.
 View the reservation history of a library member (i.e., a history of the reservations that the user made and did not cancel before the reservation started).

    j.
 Delete a library member

    k.
+The admin can modify and delete other admins but he cannot delete himself.

+   l.
 The admin can add, modify, delete other users on the application except the super_admin.

 4. Super_admin has every power of the admin and also he can't be deleted/modified by anyone.